Navy SEAL Marc Lee (KIA): 'Leading from the Front'

 Debbie said that when she speaks to individuals and groups, she always encourages them to get involved by saying, “I made my Marc, he made his Marc on the world, what mark are you going to make?”

 America’s Mighty Warriors will hold their annual event on March 20, 2021, at Scottsdale Gun Club this year, featuring J.P.
 Dinnell of SEAL Team 3’s Task Unit Bruiser.
 (Information on the even available HERE.)
-Those who cannot attend but wish to remember Lee’s sacrifice via backyard barbecues, social gatherings, or even by offering a toast, are encouraged to take photos of their personal events and post them with the hashtag #CelebrateMarkLee.
+Those who cannot attend but wish to remember Lee’s sacrifice via backyard barbecues, social gatherings, or even by offering a toast, are encouraged to take photos of their personal events and post them with the hashtag #CelebrateMarcLee.

 AWR Hawkins is an award-winning Second Amendment columnist for Breitbart News and the writer/curator of Down Range with AWR Hawkins, a weekly newsletter focused on all things Second Amendment, also for Breitbart News.
 He is the political analyst for Armed American Radio.
 Follow him on Twitter: @AWRHawkins.
 Reach him at awrhawkins@breitbart.com.
 You can sign up to get Down Range at breitbart.com/downrange.